hscrocha/CodeClonesActivity/README.md

 - Did you know your project had that many clones?
 - Do you think some of these clones could be refactored?

-> Main lesson: It is important to use the tools and practice we learn in our own code.
+> Main lesson: It is important to use the tools and practice what we learn in our own code.
 Moreover, we should always consider refactoring clones for better internal code quality.

 ## Task 6: Online Professional Tool (For those who finished earlier the other tasks)

-There are many professional tools for code quality assessment, which often includes clone detection.
+There are many professional tools for code quality assessment, which often include clone detection.
 Most of these tools are subscription based, but they may offer a community/personal/open-source plan for free.

-Lets try a simple one, called [Codacy](https://www.codacy.com/).
-It has a free trial that will automatically revert to the free comunity version after the trial period is over.
+Let's try a simple one, called [Codacy](https://www.codacy.com/).
+It has a free trial that will automatically revert to the free community version after the trial period is over.
 You can use your GitHub account to sign up and inspect your repositories.
 Codacy offers a general Duplication percentage on the dashboard.
-It also gives a more detail display of the clones on its "Files" view.
+It also gives a more detailed display of the clones on its "Files" view.
 Play around with it, and see what you can discover.

 **Questions:**
 - How did you like the interface for this professional tool?
-- Is it more easy to find clones here than iClones?
+- Is it easier to find clones here than iClones?

 > Main Lesson: Not really a lesson, just play a bit with a more modern professional tool while it is still free.